whamtet/simpleui/README.md

   [:div {:id id} ...])
 ```

-ctmx uses the id of the component being updated to set `path` consistently.
+ctmx uses the id of the component being updated to set the component stack consistently.

 ### Component Arrays